What is a Good Cap Rate for Multifamily?

 Location plays a profound impact in property cap rates.
 The price of land that settles in a hot and in-demand center is likely higher than that of a smaller community in a rural area.

-Many factors dictate how Cap rates in rental properties are priced, which is essentially a function of the risk premium associated with a given property and market.
+Many factors dictate how Cap rates in apartments are priced, which is essentially a function of the risk premium associated with a given property and market.
 An excellent way to look at what risk premium is, for example, is, let’s say you can get a 2% yield on purchasing a very low-risk fixed U.S. government bond.
 But instead, you buy a 6% Cap multifamily property, which means that you are willing to take on more risk to seek 4% more yield than a virtually risk-free bond from the U.S. government.

 That extra risk that a real estate investor takes to seek a higher yield is made of factors such as the following.